jordanhalase/pdpoolalloc/README.md

 You should never modify an object's `next` or `prev` pointers.
 They are maintained by the pool.

 Iterating the pool is easy.
-It is a doubly linked list.
+It is a doubly, but not circularly, linked list.
 ```c
 struct Object *elem;
 for (elem = pool->first; elem; elem = elem->next) {